 The Zambian maize crop is threatened this year by poor rainfall and a controversy over late payments to farmers for their crops.

-The Zambian maize crop is threatened this year by poor rainfall and a controversy over late payments to farmers for their crops.
+Background: The Zambian maize crop is threatened this year by poor rainfall and a controversy over late payments to farmers for their crops.
 There are reports from some farming communities that farmers could not purchase seed, fertiliser and other materials at the beginning of this year's growing season because they had not been paid for their previous years' crops.

 SYNOPSIS: Maize is Zambia's staple food.
 Zambians consume about six million bags of maize a year, and there are fears that the country's grain reserves could run out by June or July.
 Mr. Alexander Chikwanda, Minister of Agriculture and Water Development, said if the worst came to the worst, people would have to rely on other starches.
 He said the country was importing potato seed to distribute to farmers.
 But, apart from the rainfall problem, late payments to farmers for last year's maize crop has created a controversy over who is to blame.
 Some critics charge the government and others place the blame on the National Agricultural Marketing Board -- known as Namboard.